- Design & Technology Academy

 AP Statistics

 Calculators: During class, students will use a TI-84 graphing calculator from our class set.
-Students are encouraged to check out another TI-84 calculator to use at home but will need to provide the 4 AAA batteries to keep it running throughout the school year.
+Students are encouraged to check out another TI-84 calculator from Roosevelt H.S. to use at home, but students will need to provide the 4 AAA batteries to keep it running throughout the school year.
 “I don’t have a calculator” is not a valid excuse for incomplete or missing assignments.

 Textbooks: We will use “The Practice of Statistics, 5th edition” textbook as a resource.
-An online version of the textbook is available in the Bedford App located in your NEISD launchpad.
+An online version of the textbook is available in the Bedford, Freeman and Worth App located in your NEISD launchpad.
 If you prefer to have a physical copy of the textbook to take home, you can check one out through the Roosevelt AP Office.

-AP Classroom: The AP Classroom join code for AP Statistics _____________ period is _____________________________.
-The College Board’s AP Classroom website is https://myap.collegeboard.org.
+AP Classroom: College Board’s AP Classroom website is https://myap.collegeboard.org.
 We will use AP Classroom regularly throughout the school year for graded multiple-choice assignments, AP daily video lessons, and AP Exam practice and review.

 40% Tests; you may use a graphing calculator and the AP Formulas & Charts on all tests; half MC and half FRQ